-(taltech.com u.d.)

-Event

-Realtime, bryter inn når den vil
+Serial communication is a way of transferring data over one line.
+The data will be sent one bit at a time over the same line or bus.
+When using serial communications, are there two ways to define the transfer speed.
+Baud rate, which is how many times a second the line changes state.
+Bits per second, which is how many bits can be sent each second.
+The most widely used serial interface is the USB.
+USB supports full duplex communication, which means data can be sent and received at the same time. (taltech.com u.d.)

-TCP – Transmission Control Protocol is a protocol for connection-oriented communication.
-Connection is established trough a three-way handshake where the client sends a request for the server to open a socket, then an acknowledge is sent back to the client which again responds with an acknowledge.
+Transmission Control Protocol is a protocol for connection-oriented communication.
+Connection is established through a three-way handshake where the client sends a request for the server to open a socket.
+Then an acknowledge is sent back to the client which again responds with an acknowledge.
 This makes for failsafe communication between the client and the server.
-The TCP Header is 20 bytes long and consists of Source and destination –port, sequence number, acknowledge number, etc.
+The TCP Header is 20 bytes long and consists of source and destination –port, sequence number, acknowledge number, etc. illustrated in Figure 1.